-Despite all these explanations, Kazakhstan is quintessentially a Central Asian country.
-The largest landlocked country in the world, Kazakhstan aligns closely with other Central Asian countries including Tajikistan, Turkmenistan, and Uzbekistan.
-Kazakhstan contributes over half of the region’s GDP.
+Despite all these explanations, Republic of Kazakhstan is quintessentially a Central Asian country.
+Being the largest landlocked country in the world, it aligns closely with other Central Asian countries including Tajikistan, Turkmenistan, and Uzbekistan.
+Kazakhstan also contributes over half of the region’s GDP.

 Kazakhstan was one of the republics that formed part of the former USSR.
 With the disintegration of the former Soviet Union, Kazakhstan declared itself independent on December 16, 1991.